harveyf2801/DNNAutoAlign/README.md

 # Differentiable All-Pass DNNs

 This project aims to align an input signal with a target / reference signal using differentiable all-pass filters.
 The Parameter Network will control the individual parameters to align the phase of both signals.
 The filters consist of 2nd order all-pass filters, and are applied using the frequency sampling method to approximate a cascade of IIR filters.
-This method along with the main network architecture was taken from the [DASP library](https://github.com/csteinmetz1/dasp-pytorch/tree/main).
+This method along with the main network architecture was adapted from the [DASP library](https://github.com/csteinmetz1/dasp-pytorch/tree/main).
 A Temporal Convolutional Network (TCN) is used to train the model as it allows the model to learn based on the whole time domain signal and avoids phase estimation.

 ## Citations